kylejones200/48_hours/content/posts/austin_48/index.md

 ---

 title: "48 Hours in Austin, TX"
 date: 2025-08-18T13:32:03-05:00
 summary: "A weekend guide to Austin’s food, music, and springs"
 draft: false
-tags: [austin]
+tags: \[austin]
-categories: [48-hours]
+categories: \[48-hours]
 cover:
   image: "cover.jpg"
   alt: "48 Hours in Austin, TX"
   relative: true

 ---

-Austin runs on barbecue, live music, and spring water.
-In two days you can eat brisket, swim in Barton Springs, shop South Congress, and end your nights under string lights with a band playing nearby.
+Austin runs on barbecue, live music, and cold spring water.
+In two days you can eat brisket, swim in Barton Springs, shop South Congress, and end nights under string lights with a band playing close by.

 ## Day 1 Evening: Arrival, Dinner, and Sixth Street

-Check in at the **Westin Austin Downtown**, a short walk from Sixth Street.
-Rooms are modern with floor-to-ceiling windows, and the rooftop pool looks over the skyline.
-For dinner, step next door to **Moonshine Patio Bar & Grill**.
-Southern comfort food and cocktails land in a space that feels historic but casual.
-Afterward, head to Sixth Street.
-Bars pack the blocks, bands play everything from blues to rock, and the street itself feels like a festival.
+Stay at the Westin Austin Downtown, a block from Sixth Street.
+Rooms have tall windows and a rooftop pool with city views.
+For dinner, walk to Moonshine Patio Bar & Grill.
+Plates of Southern comfort food arrive in a space that feels warm and historic.
+Afterward, step into Sixth Street.
+Bars fill each block, bands play blues and rock, and the street itself turns into one long festival.

 ## Day 2 Morning: Barbecue and South Congress

-Start with brisket at **Franklin Barbecue** if you’re willing to line up, or skip the wait at **Micklethwait** or **Cooper’s**.
-After lunch, wander South Congress.
-Murals, vintage shops, and coffee houses line the strip, making it the city’s best street for an afternoon walk.
+Line up at Franklin Barbecue if you want the city’s best brisket, or cut the wait at Micklethwait or Cooper’s.
+The smoke and spice carry the meal.
+Afterward, spend the afternoon on South Congress.
+Murals brighten the walls, vintage shops spill onto sidewalks, and coffee houses keep the street alive.

-## Day 2 Evening: Fine Dining and Live Music
+## Day 2 Evening: Dinner and Music

-Return downtown for dinner.
-Choose **Eddie V’s** for steak and seafood or **Fixe** for updated Southern dishes.
-Both balance polish with comfort.
-Afterward, dive back into Sixth Street or find a smaller bar with acoustic sets.
-Music pours into the night, and you end the day in Austin’s rhythm.
+Come back downtown for dinner.
+Eddie V’s serves steak and seafood, Fixe leans into Southern plates with polish.
+Both give you comfort with a bit of shine.
+When the meal ends, find music again.
+Sixth Street roars, but smaller bars nearby keep things softer.
+Either way, you end the night in Austin’s rhythm.

 ## Day 3 Morning: Springs and Parks

-Spend the morning at **Barton Springs Pool**.
-The water is cold, clear, and ringed with grass for lounging.
-Walk **Zilker Park** afterward, or rent a kayak on Lady Bird Lake for time on the water.
+Start at Barton Springs Pool.
+The water stays cold year-round, clear enough to see the bottom.
+Grass lines the edge, perfect for drying off in the sun.
+From there, walk into Zilker Park or rent a kayak on Lady Bird Lake.
+Both keep you outside, both feel like Austin.

 ## Day 3 Afternoon: Lunch and Rainey Street

-Stop at **Neighborhood Sushi** for a bright, modern lunch.
-Then head to **Rainey Street**, where old houses turned into bars fill with people.
-Food trucks serve tacos and sliders, string lights hang across patios, and live music drifts from porches.
-It’s a laid-back close to the weekend before heading back downtown to check out.
+Lunch at Neighborhood Sushi feels light and modern.
+Then spend the afternoon on Rainey Street.
+Old houses turned into bars spill onto porches.
+Food trucks line the yards with tacos and sliders.
+String lights glow above, and music drifts across patios.
+It’s an easy end to the weekend before you head back downtown to check out.

 ## Why It Works for a Weekend

-The Westin anchors the stay.
-Moonshine, Eddie V’s, Fixe, and Neighborhood Sushi shape the meals.
-Barton Springs and South Congress show Austin by day.
-Sixth Street and Rainey Street carry it by night.
-In 48 hours you get Austin’s balance: smoky food, cold water, and music that never quits.
+The Westin is a good base.
+Moonshine, Eddie V’s, Fixe, and Neighborhood Sushi cover the meals.
+Barton Springs and South Congress show the city by day.
+Sixth Street and Rainey Street keep it moving at night.
+In 48 hours you taste barbecue, swim cold water, and hear music that never stops.